Biospecimens

 Prospective Collection

-The collection of biospecimens from subjects in the future (ie. the samples do not already exist).
+Prospective collections involve obtaining biospecimens from subjects in the future — samples that do not yet exist.

 Retrospective Collection